ShubhGar/OMDB/README.md

 # OMDB
-An OMDB iOS Client using Swift and Swift UI in VIPER Architecture
+An OMDB iOS Client using Swift and Swift UI in MVVM Architecture